Frequently Asked Questions

 We run a range, from musical performance to bingo and quizzes.
 All events have a musical element and the purpose of them is to have fun and get people connecting.
 The quizzes are never serious and the prizes most likely are something you don’t want in your home.

-We have fortnightly open mics and a monthly event called candlelight live where players of all levels play a song, either their own or a cover.
+We have weekly open mics and a monthly event called candlelight live where players of all levels play a song, either their own or a cover.
 We encourage everyone who wants to try playing live to give it a go.
 Even if they’ve only been playing for 5 weeks.
 You’ll find yourself amongst a very receptive and appreciative audience.

 Normally between 30 and 50 people.